stratg5/taskmaster/README.md

 The updates to go-ole are especially important!
 Don't wast time on strange errors in production like I did...

+The library has a tendency to panic over even parsing errors.
+My long-term goal is to gradually transition to returning normal errors in more cases.

 ======================= /GIERT'S FORK NOTES> =======================

 [![Build status](https://ci.appveyor.com/api/projects/status/b3gllq093c8ex5ew?svg=true)](https://ci.appveyor.com/project/capnspacehook/taskmaster)